Farouk1511/prettifi/README.md

 PrettiFi is designed to revolutionize the way beauty services are discovered and booked.
 By eliminating the hassle of searching through unorganized platforms, it provides a streamlined, reliable, and engaging experience for both service providers and seekers.
 The MVP ensures a solid foundation for future expansion and innovation.

----

-This draft provides a clear roadmap for developers, UI/UX designers, and other stakeholders to understand the vision and scope of PrettiFi.
-Let me know if you need any refinements!